+Relevant Legislation

+Management of Health and Safety at Work Regulations 1999

+Recommendations

+Close off pressure washing area and ensure all hoses are placed on wall hooks when not in use.
+Correct PPE to worn whilst pressure washing.

 Moderate Risks

-1. Material Storage
+1. Material Storage / general housekeeping

 General housekeeping around the site was adequate.
-There were various items of cleaning equipment left in general areas when not in use. to Mezzanine had boxes stored at the top of it and flat pack carboard at the bottomin drying room in Workshop
+There were various items of equipment, hoses and general rubbish left in areas.
+Stairwell to Mezzanine had boxes stored at the top of it and flat pack carboard at the bottom.
+Some items left on microwave and could be fire hazard.
+Some cleaning agents were openly stored in drying room in Workshop.